Genealogy-valued Feller diffusion: Concepts and main results

+The operator $\wt \Omega^{\uparrow, {\mathrm{mig}}}$ is \emph{new} and next explained in detail.
 Recall here the defining SDE of the total mass process from above and in particular the migration term of this equation.
 The evolution of the marks leads to a first order operator (a drift term).
-The migration operator is defined as follows:
+The migration operator is defined on $\Pi^{G,+}$, the positive elements of marked polynomials space $\Pi^{G}$ (recall \eqref{e2506}) as follows: